 Serve the cooked pancit in large, warmed bowls, spoon out the noodles, shrimp and vegetables then spoon over the broth.
 Garnish with finely chopped cilantro if you wish.

-Add tiny cubes of pork or beef rather than shrimp, or sliver of chicken breast.
+- Add tiny cubes of pork or beef rather than shrimp, or slivers of chicken breast.
 Switch out the shrimp for crab, lobster meat or any meaty fish chopped into small pieces; these will not be authentic recipes but will still taste good.

 - Vegetarian Pancit Canton: Omit the shrimp and use an extra cup or two of vegetables or extra cabbage.
 Replace the fish sauce with coconut aminos or extra soy sauce.